-Canine-Assisted Psychotherapy utilizes therapy dogs in mental health and substance abuse treatment.
-Animals enhance the benefits of therapeutic modalities.
-As an animal-friendly program, we see the impact animals have each day.
-Furthermore, there are many ways that dogs impact us through the human-animal bond.
+Canine-Assisted Psychotherapy utilizes therapy dogs in mental health and substance abuse treatment with profound impact.
+Many of us love animals, dogs in particular.
+In addition, we’ve learned that canines can enhance the benefits of therapeutic modalities.
+As an animal-friendly program, we see the impact animals have on our clients each day.
+Furthermore, there are many ways that dogs affect us through the human-animal bond.

 Dogs provide unconditional love and acceptance.
 This can promote health and healing when used in substance abuse and mental health therapy.
 Also, this positivity provides clients with healthy bonds.
 The connection creates an opportunity for clients to feel self-love and self-acceptance.
 Furthermore, animals can help decreases stress and anxiety.
 Hence, this is positive for the therapeutic process.